SepKfr/LLM_Multi_Modal_fine_tuning/README.md

-## Training and Fine-tuning of Large Language Models
+## Training and Fine-tuning of LLMs and Multi-modals
 This repository contains examples of training and fine-tuning of LLMs for text classification, image to text, and question answering.

 ## Requirement